SpECTRE v2024.09.29

 Where

-To construct the bulged map we interpolate between this cubical face map and a spherical face map of radius \(R\), with the interpolation parameter being \(s\).
+To construct the bulged map we interpolate between this cubical face map and a spherical face map of radius \(R\), with the interpolation parameter being \(s\), called the sphericity and which ranges from 0 to 1, with 0 corresponding to a flat surface and 1 corresponding to a spherical surface.
 The surface map for the bulged face lying in the \(+z\) direction is then given by:

 Note

-This differs from the choice in SpEC where it is demanded that the surfaces touch at the center, which leads to \(L = R\).
+This differs from the choice in SpEC where it is demanded that the surfaces touch at the cube face centers, which leads to \(L = R\).

 The Full Volume Map

-The final map for the wedge which lies along the \(+z\) is obtained by interpolating between the two surfaces with the interpolation parameter being the logical coordinate \(\zeta\).
-This results in:
+The final map for the wedge which lies along the \(+z\) axis is obtained by interpolating between the two surfaces with the interpolation parameter being the logical coordinate \(\zeta\).
+For a wedge whose gridpoints are linearly distributed in the radial direction (radial_distribution_ is domain::CoordinateMaps::Distribution::Linear), this interpolation results in the following map:

 Where